-13 Car Buying Mistakes - How Auto Dealerships rip you off - How to buy a Vehicle from a Car Dealer
+13 Car Buying Mistakes - How Auto Dealerships rip you off - Be an Expert Buyer at Vehicle Dealers

 Video Channel: Kevin Hunter

 Former Car Salesman tells all!
 Auto Expert Kevin Hunter 2020.
 Appreciate the Advice?
 You can tip the video producer at http://www.paypal.me/consumeradvice How do you buy a car from a dealership, with cash, with no credit, with bad credit?
 Become an Auto Expert!
 Here are the best car buying tips available today!

 #UsedCar #car #carbuying See our latest video "TOP 10 Tips to get the BEST CAR DEAL" (10 best car buying tips / advice) at http://clipreview.net/randomLik6d...
 Are you a savvy car shopper who needs a little car buying advice?
 Kevin Hunter hosts "The Business Forum Show" outlines the 13 car mistakes to avoid making at the dealership.

 #auto #business #market

 CATEGORIES: car, truck, suv, auto, used cars, autos, mechanic, automobile, vehicle, dealer, automotive news, auto shop, warranty.

 People in the car business who profit from your mistakes by taking advantage of you will rant about things we share here and disagree with the content, but don't be fooled by their rhetoric.
 A dishonest car salesperson absolutely loves an ignorant car shopper.
 We will try to help you avoid the common mistakes, and assist you in sorting the facts from the baloney in this business.
 We profit nothing regardless of what you choose to do, and we don't mind if you choose to not use the information.
 If you do, you'll find yourself walking away with a much better car deal.
 If you don't, you don't have much room to complain when this stuff happens.